 Natural Daylight Is The Perfect Lighting

-Even makeup artists agree that natural daylight is undeniably the best lighting for makeup application as compared to any artificial light source as it provides the most accurate reflection of your face.
-Moreover, natural light is clear and evenly diffused, so you can easily point out when something is not blended properly.
+Most makeup artists agree that natural daylight is undeniably the best lighting for makeup application as compared to any artificial light source as it provides the most accurate reflection of your face.
+Moreover, natural light is clear and evenly diffused, so you can easily see when something is not blended properly.
 It is also one of the most reliable sources of ambient lighting!
-If you have the option of doing your makeup by your window, take full advantage of it.
+If you have the option of doing your makeup near a window, take full advantage of it.
 Natural daylight is the best beauty light that will give you the accuracy and precision that you need for a flawless base.

 No Sunlight?
 Daylight Bulbs Are Your Best Bet!

 You don’t always have the luxury of doing your makeup in the comfort of natural daylight.
 What you can do instead is invest in daylight bulbs that mimic natural light.
 We recommend GE Reveal LED 40W Light Bulbs as they filter out yellow light to give you ultra clear colors and also color temperature controls.
 They are also dimmable, so you can adjust the intensity according to your needs.
 You can also see what your makeup looks like in different settings.
 Installing a couple of daylight bulbs in your bathroom or around your makeup mirror is a great way to ensure you never end up with unblended concealer, heavy bronzer, or raccoon eyes.

 The Position Of Your Light Matters Too

 Makeup artists suggest that lighting should hit your face evenly – from the sides, bottom, and top.
 For best results, position your light source to shine on your face from the front.
 Overhead lighting or lighting from below casts bad shadows.
 This is a big no-no because you will end up putting on way too much makeup.
 If you can’t change your room lighting, you can invest in a makeup mirror with natural white lights, like the Gotofine LED Lighted Vanity Mirror, backlit mirror, and magnifying mirror for the best results.